VirtualBrainLab/vbl-docs/source/pinpoint/development.md

 #### Function code

 Function classes handle the isolated functionality of specific features in Pinpoint.
 For example, the code allowing control of the Camera is an isolated functionality.
-Other examples include the Accounts system, Ephys Link, the Rig code, etc.
+Other examples include Ephys Link, the Rig code, etc.

 #### Modules